-- 20.1 This section primarily relates to premises where alcohol is sold for consumption on the premises with or without any other licensable activity.
+20.1 This section primarily relates to premises where alcohol is sold for consumption on the premises with or without any other licensable activity.
 The Board expects that all applicants for all types of licensed premises will consider hours of trading to be an important issue when preparing their operating plans.
-Paragraph 17.3 above outlines the Board's policy approach with respect to off-sale trading hours. - 20.2 In determining its approach to the hours of trading, the Board will give full consideration to the Scottish Executive guidance under the Act and to the provisions at sections 62 to 66 of the Act itself.
-Each case will be dealt with according to its individual circumstances. - As a starting point, but subject to considering the individual merits of each case, the Board intends to approve an opening hour of 11 a.m. each day for on-sale premises unless this conflicts with any statutory provisions or exceptional circumstances exist.
+Paragraph 17.3 above outlines the Board's policy approach with respect to off-sale trading hours.

-20.4 Having regard to the licensing objectives, and particularly that of protecting and improving public health, as a starting point, but subject to considering the individual merits of each case, for on-sale licensed premises the Board has approved the following for terminal hours.
+- 20.2 In determining its approach to the hours of trading, the Board will give full consideration to the Scottish Ministers section 142 guidance and comply with the provisions of sections 62 to 66 of the Act.
+Each case will be dealt with according to its individual circumstances. - 20.3 As a starting point, but subject to considering the individual merits of each case, the Board intends to approve an opening hour of 11 a.m. each day for on-sale premises unless this conflicts with any statutory provisions or exceptional circumstances exist. - 20.4 Having regard to the licensing objectives, and particularly that of protecting and improving public health, as a starting point, but subject to considering the individual merits of each case, for on-sale licensed premises the Board has approved the following for terminal hours.